 Good morning everyone.
 Today we are going to talk about another subject that may seem very simple at first.
-But when we get down to it we will see that it is very complex.
+But when we get down to it, we will see that it is very complicated.
 That subject is Life and Death.
 What exactly is life, anyway?
-If I gave everyone in the room a chance to answer that question, in all likelihood we would all have different answers.
+If I gave everyone in the room a chance to answer that question, in all likelihood, we would all have different answers.

 How life started.
-The Bible tells us that life started when God made a decision to create.
+The Bible tells us that life began when God made a decision to create.
 Genesis 1:1-2 (KJV)

 1 In the beginning God created the heaven and the earth.